gocedoko/react-datetimecombo/README.md

 render: function() {
     return <DateTimeCombo

         // Important: Set either value or defaultValue!

-        value={state.value}                         //connect app state value to use datetimecombo picker as a controlled component defaultValue={moment()}                     //or: use default value to use datetimecombo picker as an uncontrolled component
+        //connect state value to use datetimecombo picker as a controlled component value={this.state.value}

+        //or: use default value to use datetimecombo picker as an uncontrolled component defaultValue={moment()}

-        dateTimeFormat="DD.MM.YYYY HH:mm"           // any format supported by moment.js (for example: "hh:mm a" for a 12 hour clock)
+        // any format supported by moment.js (for example: "hh:mm a" for a 12 hour clock) dateTimeFormat="DD.MM.YYYY HH:mm"

-        closeOnSelect={true}                        // hide the datepicker after a day is selected placeholder="Select a date..."
+        // hide the datepicker after a day is selected closeOnSelect={true}
+        placeholder="Select a date..."

-        isValidDate={ (date, granularity) =>        // the picker calls this function for every year, month and day that are currently granularity==='day'                     // displayed, passing a moment object and a granularity string && date.isAfter(moment("1995-12-25"));
+        // the picker calls this function for every year, month and day that are currently
+        // displayed, passing a moment object and a granularity string isValidDate={ (date, granularity) =>
+            granularity==='day'
+            && date.isAfter(moment("1995-12-25"));
         }

-        onChange={date =>                           // callback on every date change
+        // callback on every date change
+        onChange={date =>
             alert('Day changed to ' + date.format())
         }

-        disabledDaysOfWeek={[5,6]}                  // disable weekends (Saturday and Sunday) disabledDates =                             // disable specific dates
+        // disable weekends (Saturday and Sunday)
+        disabledDaysOfWeek={[5,6]}

+        // disable specific dates
-            {[ "2015-12-10, 2018-05-05"]}
+        disabledDates = {[ "2015-12-10, 2018-05-05"]}

-        disabledDatesFormat="YYYY-MM-DD"            // format in which disabled dates are specified
+        // format in which disabled dates are specified disabledDatesFormat="YYYY-MM-DD"
     />;
 }
 ```